ColinIanKing/stress-ng/README.md

 systems should be relatively easy.

 NOTE: ALWAYS run ```make clean``` after fetching changes from the git repository to force the build to regenerate the build configuration file.
+Parallel builds using make -j are supported.

 To build on BSD systems, one requires gcc and GNU make:
 ```